Spending a Penny

 - Spare clothes for Lily – leggings, top, baby grow, socks

-I don’t usually carry a separate bag for me so put my phone, purse, keys, lipstick etc in the baby bag too.
+I don’t usually carry a separate bag for me so put my stuff in the baby bag too.
 In case of rain or sun I hang the rain cover or sun shade for the Doona on the handle of the pram.

 If I run out of something or we stay out longer than intended I can always buy extra items while out.
 So far – fingers crossed – this has never happened.